AntoineVendeville/antoinevendeville.github.io/_pages/publications.md

 ---

 ## 2024
+* A. Vendeville.
+A model for French voters.
+Preprint on [HAL](https://hal.science/hal-04849938).
+Work in progress.
 * G. Di Bona, E. Fraxanet, B. Komander, A. Lo Sasso, V. Morini, A. Vendeville, M. Falkenberg, A. Galeazzi.
 Sampled Datasets Risk Substantial Bias in the Identification of Political Polarization on Social Media.
 Preprint on [arXiv](https://arxiv.org/abs/2406.19867).
 Work in progress.
 * A. Vendeville, F. Diaz-Diaz.
 Echo chamber effects in signed networks.
 Preprint on [arXiv](https://arxiv.org/abs/2406.17435).
 Work in progress.
 * A. Vendeville, S. Zhou and B. Guedj.
 Discord in the voter model for complex networks.
 [Phyical Review E, 109(2), 024312](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.109.024312).
 Preprint on [arXiv](https://arxiv.org/abs/2203.02002), [HAL](https://hal.inria.fr/hal-03600429).